midknighterino/Old-Sif/README.md

 **Fun features**
 - Pogan, randomly generates a politcal ideology, with over 300, 000 possibilities availiable
-- Prompt, randomly prints a discussion prompt.
+- Prompt, randomly prints a discussion prompt, with over 200 prompts on tap
-- Wyr, randomly prints a Would you rather question.
+- Wyr, randomly prints a Would you rather question, with over 200 questions on tap

 **Project staff:**
 - Midknight - I'm more an advisor, suggesting ideas for new functions and doing some editing of the text and visuals